 This time, Jeremy stayed a little longer and they spent a day together with Ruth walking in the Vienna Woods.
 Jeremy and Hugh enjoyed themselves creating humorous fictional dialogues lampooning politicians, celebrities and villans.
 Suddenly everybody realized these simulations could be used for training purposes.
 Jeremy started playing a sales executive and Hugh decided to become a global buyer saying: “Hey, to get my business you need to 30 % below my current supplier”.

-Ruth, who is a writer from Vienna, placed great emphasis during the preparation working and rehearsing in the Vienna woods.
-Being outdoors provided an inspirational environment and many of the best ideas for props, tasks and themes were created during these walks.
+Ruth, who is a communications expert, placed great emphasis during the preparation working and rehearsing in the Vienna woods as inspiration.
+Being outdoors provided a creative environment and many of the best ideas for our fun props, and innovative themes were created during these walks.

 It was time to Beta test METHOD>SELLING Export Sales Empowerment.
 We started with the CEO of Zero Waste Jam and the founder of Zero Waste Austria, both founders with backgrounds in sustainable product marketing.

-Participants loved the tempo of METHOD>SELLING and the challenge of storytelling and negotiation simulations.
-How to think quickly and remain focused as the buyer (performed by Hugh) could change his style and approach.
-He could be a rational or emotional also changing nationalities according to the situations.
+Participants loved the tempo of METHOD>SELLING and the challenge of storytelling and negotiating in a simulation.
+How to think quickly and remain focused as the buyer (performed by Hugh) could change his style and approach in a flash.

-The negotiation scenarios, the props and the course book are all original ideas created and developped by the three founders of METHOD>SELLING.
+The negotiation scenarios, the props and the course book are all original and easy to use ideas created and developed by the three founders of METHOD>SELLING.

 Ready or not?

-Hugh J met with up with his mentor and explained how the METHOD>SELLING project was now reaching its final stages before launch.
-She listened carefully and then asked this simple question: “Will you be nervous selling?”
+Hugh J met with up with his mentor just before starting the new business and explained how the METHOD>SELLING project was progressing.
+She listened carefully and then asked this simple question: “Will you be nervous selling it?”
 For a moment Hugh J. thought.
 “Is this serious?
 Then thinking twice he realised how thoughtful this question really was.
 He answered: “Yes, of course, I‘m a bit nervous, but that’s okay.
 I know I’m prepared and I know I’m ready.”